diptisalgaokar/koraTrackerMain/README.md

 # kora-tracker
-Time tracker application for all
+Time tracker application for all and outsider